The siPhûthî language and its speakers

 The majority of the baPhûthî communities live dispersed in isolated areas in two marginalised and poorly developed districts of Lesotho.
 They live in extremely modest conditions.
 They do not have electricity, and infrastructure such as housing, roads and transport is very basic.
 The baPhûthî are dominated culturally, politically and socio-economically by the Sesotho-speaking majority (i.e. Basotho) in the country.
 They have been under Basotho rule since 1879 and are fully assimilated to the Basotho culture in all respects, with the notable exception of their language, siPhûthî.
 Due to the small number of speakers, the widely dispersed settlements as well as the high level of mobility of baPhûthî community members, siPhûthî is under heavy threat of being replaced by Sesotho.
 Today, in all but one valley, baPhûthî use Sesotho to communicate even in their homes.
 More recently, language maintenance efforts have been undertaken by some language activists.

-I started working on siPhûthî in 2016 and have to date conducted two fieldtrips to Lesotho.
+I started working on siPhûthî in 2016 and have to date conducted four fieldtrips to Lesotho.
 During these fieldtrips, I collected language data, mainly from the Daliwe river valley, which is considered to be the core area of siPhûthî speakers.

 Where is siPhûthî spoken?